wimmatthyssen/Azure-Networking/README.md

 # Azure-Networking
-This repo contains Azure PowerShell scripts used for Azure Networking related tasks
+This repository contains Azure PowerShell scripts used to perfom Azure Networking related tasks.🚀

+You can find more information about these scripts on my blog: https://wmatthyssen.com